-Remove the expander and product accessories from their sterile packages in an aseptic environment using talc-free gloved hands.
+Remove the expander from its sterile packages in an aseptic environment using talc-free gloved hands.

 DO NOT expose the expander to lint, talc, sponge, towel, skin oils, and other surface contaminants.

 - 1. Peel open the outer peel pouch using the corner peel edge. - 2.
 Invert the outer peel pouch over the sterile field, allowing the sealed inner peel pouch to gently fall into the field. - 3.
 Peel open the inner/primary peel pouch package using the corner peel edge. - 4.
 Gently retrieve the expander.